 How are general contributions distributed?

 A general contribution under Step IC of the pledge form is distributed to the umbrella groups according to the percentage of money designated to each umbrella group (under Step IA) and its member charities (under Step IB) in the current year's campaign.
-By this formula, general contributions to last year's campaign were distributed as follows:
+By this formula, general contributions to the 2014 campaign were distributed as follows: